 Whitworth University: Christmas Festival Concert

-This highly anticipated concert is given by over 120 student singers and instrumentalists.
+Over 120 student singers and instrumentalists perform this highly anticipated concert.
 It highlights a mix of holiday music, traditional songs, and familiar carols (which the audience can join in singing!).
 There is also student narration, readings, and a candle-lit song to wrap it all up.
 Of the event, director Marc A. Hafso says, “In word and song and community, Whitworth’s Christmas Festival Concerts offer light and hope and love to those in need of such things.”

 Interested in any of these wonderful schools?
 Check to see if they’re a good fit for you on our College Raptor match tool!